ottojung/tegfs/README.md

 - Main program
   - `GNU guile` version >1.8 for running the main program
-  - `curl` for saving stuff from the internet
+  - `wget` for saving stuff from the internet
   - `xclip` for dumping clipboard content
   - `file` for determining file types
   - `fzf` for making choices during `tegfs save`